FahdFarooqi21/TechCon-Website/README.md

-Index.html is the home age.
+Index.html is the home page.
 All other pages and images are accessible from there.